puppetlabs/puppet-docs/source/pe/3.7/puppet_modules_manifests.markdown

 Puppet Modules
 -----

-**Modules** are a convention for arranging Puppet manifests so that they can be automatically located and loaded by the puppet master.
+**Modules** are a convention for arranging Puppet manifests so that they can be automatically located and loaded by the Puppet master.
 They can also contain plugins, static files for nodes to download, and templates.

 Modules can contain many Puppet classes.
 Generally, the classes in a given module are all somewhat related.
 (For example, an `apache` module might have a class that installs and enables Apache, a class that enables PHP with Apache, a class that turns on `mod_rewrite`, etc.)